amandeep-saluja/Data-Structures-Algorithms-Essentials-using-Cpp/Practice/Section 22 Dynamic Programming/ReadMe.md

 # Dynamic Programming

+## Problem
+* **Recursion Tree**
+    - We will stuck in Overlapping subproblem.
-* Overlapping subproblem
+* **Overlapping subproblem**
+    - We are calculating the overlapping subproblems again and again, which will take O[2^{55}] time.

+## Solution
-* Memoize
+* **Memoization Tree**
+    - We will store the subproblems in any Data structure and return the result when we need it.
+    - Two approaches:
+    --  Top Down DP
+    -- Bottom Up DP

-* Top Down DP
+## Top Down DP (AKA Recursion + Memoization)
-    - In top down DP, we start building the big solution right way by explaining how you build it from smaller solutions.
+In top down DP, we start building the big solution right way by explaining how you build it from smaller solutions.

-* Bottom Up DP
+## Bottom Up DP (AKA Iterative + Memoization)
-    - In Bottom Up DP, we start with small solutions and then use the small solutions to build larger solutions.
+In Bottom Up DP, we start with small solutions and then use the small solutions to build larger solutions.